typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 **Use this mode if your an application resides within the same Kubernetes network.**

-If an application resides within the same Kubernetes network, Grakn Cluster could be deployed in non-exposed mode which means it would only be accessible from within the same Kubernetes cluster.
+Deploying Grakn Cluster in non-exposed mode means it would only be accessible from within the same Kubernetes cluster.
 To do it, execute the command:

 ```
 helm install graknlabs/grakn-cluster --generate-name \